Sproggy/dotfiles/README.md

 See also the .bashrc and the key bindings on Hyprland and Qtile for more alias definitions.

-Hyprland: In addition, you can switch the Waybar Template with SUPER + CTRL + T or by pressing the "..." icon in Waybar.
+Hyprland: In addition, you can switch the Waybar Template

+Keybinding SUPER + CTRL + T or by pressing the _ icon under the picture icon in waybat.

 The templates are available in ~/dotfiles/waybar/themes.
 You can add your own personal themes into this folder.
 The script will read in the folder structure.

 ## Screenshots & Video